-The United Learning Trust is committed to ensuring that the necessary provision is made for every pupil within their schools' communities.
-The Trust celebrates the inclusive nature of their schools and strives to meet the needs of all pupils including those with medical needs and conditions.
+United Learning is committed to ensuring that the necessary provision is made for every pupil within their schools' communities.
+The Trust celebrates the inclusive nature of its schools and strives to meet the needs of all pupils including those with medical needs and conditions.